You can now book directly with Conference-Partners, our hotel booking bureau.

 In the Key Collection apartments each room will contain a standard European Double bed (54″ wide).
 However in the StayCity apartments each room contains two small single beds (30″ wide) that can be joined together to make one European King bed (60″ wide).
 You can specify which in the special requirements field of the booking – the default is the room comes in the Double configuration.

 The only alternative will be in our Hostel accommodation, where rather than booking a single bed you can book a “Quad” room that will sleep four people in four small single beds (30″ wide).
 But we only have these rooms for our Core Nights (Thu-Sun nights).

 Where we can – we offer two rates for each room – a Room Only rate and a Bed & Breakfast rate – the difference is these bookings is that the latter comes with a Full Irish Cooked Breakfast.
 But in some case we can only offer one of these rates at the hotel.

 We will also have a range of cheaper non-hotel accommodation, including over 250 en-suite rooms in student accommodation (50 of them are twin rooms), as well as some one- and two-room apartments able to house over 100 people.
 These offer substantially cheaper alternatives to our hotels, and we are looking to expand these options.

-In addition, there may be some cheaper hotels available in the city centre (generally smaller hotels, with lower star ratings) and in the suburbs or near the airport (with longer travelling to our venue).
+In addition, there may be some cheaper hotels available in the city centre (generally smaller hotels, with lower star ratings) and in the suburbs or near the airport (with longer traveling to our venue).
 There are also some hostels and other budget alternatives available that will probably even undercut student dorm solutions.
 You can also opt for the personal touch of staying at a Bed & Breakfast or renting your own accommodation through short-term lets such as AirBnB.
-For those who decide to go this route, we will soon provide more information, including on the different areas of the city and which have the best transport links to our venue.
+Homeaway.com and AirBnB still list some short-term apartment rentals available in Dublin during Worldcon.